 Hotel Ronquelle – This friendly little hotel is just south of Gletsch and between the Furka & Grimsel Passes.
 Right on the main road, it’s a popular stop for bikers and there is a bus stop outside.

 Grand Hotel Glacier Du Rhône – This grand dame of Gletsch has been serving visitors for 169 years.
 However, when we visited in 2023 it was undergoing renovation.
-Keep an eye out for when it reopens.
+It plans to reopen in the summer of 2026.

 Hotel Tiefenbach – The only place still open on the high section of the Furka Pass, this friendly and remote hotel has hiking and climbing routes leaving from the front door.